 Despite a few international travel trips in the past, my summer 2017 trip to Italy, Croatia, and Bosnia was my first solo International trip.
-For me, travelling internationally is always high stress, and traveling alone definitely added a layer of anxiety to my travel at first.
+For me, traveling internationally is always high stress, and traveling alone definitely added a layer of anxiety to my travel at first.

-Being extra vigilant about my security felt important, so I put my creative-on-overdrive brain to work and I came up with a few novel ways to keep my belongings in my daypack (including my passport and wallet) safe from pickpockets, theft, or accidental musplacement.
-These tips my help other solo travelers plan ahead for ways to keep their passport, ID, cash, wallet, phone, and tech conveniently stored and secure while traveling.
+Being extra vigilant about my security felt important, so I put my creative-on-overdrive brain to work and I came up with a few novel ways to keep my belongings in my daypack (including my passport and wallet) safe from pickpockets, theft, or accidental misplacement.
+These tips may help other solo travelers plan ahead for ways to keep their passport, ID, cash, wallet, phone, and tech conveniently stored and secure while traveling.

 Choosing a Travel Daypack (and modifying it for security)

-The right type of suitcases, backpacks, and purses are the first line of defense from theft, and the daypack you carry on the ground in your destination country or countries will often make or break the diference between a safe, uneventful trip and a disaster.
+The right type of suitcases, backpacks, and purses are the first line of defense from theft, and the daypack you carry on the ground in your destination country or countries will often make or break the difference between a safe, uneventful trip and a disaster.